-Oregon Renewable Portfolio Standard (RPS).
+B. Oregon Renewable Portfolio Standard (RPS).

-The Oregon RPS is applicable to VRETs because of the first statutory factor, requiring the Commission to consider further development of renewable energy.
+The Oregon RPS should be considered as part of the implementation of VRETs because of the first statutory factor, requiring the Commission to consider further development of renewable energy.
 In addition, HB 4126 Section 3(6) specifically states that any electricity procured by the utility for VRET service may not be used by the utility to comply with its RPS requirements.
 SB 838 was passed in 2007 to establish an RPS with specific targets for utilities to procure renewable energy.
 Codified sections related to the RPS are found in ORS 469A.005 through ORS 469A.300.
 Division 083 of OAR implements the RPS law at OAR 860-083-0005 through 860-083-0500.

 The RPS requires Oregon utilities to deliver a percentage of their electricity from renewable resources by 2025.
-For Oregon's three largest utilities, PGE, PacifiCorp, and Eugene Water and Electric Board, the standard started at 5% in 2011, increased to 15% in 2015, and increases to 20% in 2020 and 25% in 2025.
+For Oregon's three largest utilities, PGE, PacifiCorp, and Eugene Water and Electric Board, the standard started at 5 percent in 2011, increased to 15 percent in 2015, and increases to 20 percent in 2020 and 25 percent in 2025.
 Idaho Power Company and other smaller utilities have different standards depending on their size.
 An ESS must meet the requirements of the RPS that are applicable to the electric utilities that serve the territories in which the ESS sells electricity to retail electricity consumers (ORS 469A.065).
 There are several requirements and limitations in complying with the RPS, for example:

-➤ RPS Eligible RECs: A renewable energy credit (REC) is a unique representation of the environmental, economic, and social benefits associated with the generation of electricity from RPS-eligible renewable resources (OAR 330-160-0015 (15)).
+- ➤ RPS Eligible RECs: A renewable energy credit (REC) is a unique representation of the environmental, economic, and social benefits associated with the generation of electricity from RPS-eligible renewable resources (OAR 330-160-0015 (15)).
 One REC is created in association with the generation of one MWh of electricity from a RPS-eligible renewable resource.
 RECs generated from eligible renewable resources, including biomass, geothermal, hydropower, ocean thermal, solar, tidal, wave, wind, and hydrogen, are typically used to comply with the RPS.
-RECs from biomass and hydropower resources have conditional limitations for use in compliance with the RPS.
+RECs from biomass and hydropower resources have conditional limitations for use in compliance with the RPS. - > RPS Compliance with Bundled RECs: A REC becomes a "bundled REC" when the REC is acquired by a utility or ESS by a trade, purchase, or other transfer of electricity that includes the REC that was issued for that electricity.
+In practice, this bundling has been demonstrated when power and its associated REC are purchased in the same transaction or when the utility has owned the renewable resource that generated the electricity and its associated REC, assuming that those RECs are not sold to a third party.
+Bundled RECs may be used to comply with the RPS if the renewable resource is located in the U.S. and within the Western Electricity Coordinating Council (WECC) geographic boundary and the electricity from the renewable resource is delivered to BPA, the utility's transmission system, or another delivery point designated by the utility for subsequent delivery to the utility (ORS 469A.135).